ultrasiq/Xurbyt/README.md

 # Where is Xur?

-Location tracker for the Destiny 2 NPC Exoctic equipment vendor Xur
+Location tracker for the Destiny 2 NPC Exotic equipment vendor Xur